 Mitigation of Project impacts may be considered successful if Schnebly Solar or Conservation Easement holder protects or enhances sufficient habitat within mitigation areas to meet compensatory mitigation goals, per requirements from the WDFW Requiring or Recommending Mitigation Policy (1999).
-Schnebly Solar may demonstrate success based on evidence that habitat quality at mitigation sites was uplifted as follows:
+Schnebly Solar may demonstrate success based on evidence that habitat quality at mitigation sites was uplifted by any means of the following where possible:

-- Uplift and maintain native vegetative cover above baseline conditions. - Reduce and prevent noxious weed establishment at mitigation sites.
-Reduce cover of exotic annual grasses below baseline conditions.
+- Uplift and maintain vegetative cover above baseline conditions. - Reduce and prevent noxious weed establishment at mitigation sites. - Reduce cover of exotic annual grasses below baseline conditions.